aiida-phonopy/aiida-phonopy/docs/data/index.rst

 Data objects
 ============

-This is a collection of data objects for AiiDA uses in the plugins and workchains.
+This is a collection of data objects for AiiDA used in phonopy plugin and WorkChains.

 .. toctree::